Urinary Issues and Constipation

-We are all in the same boat with some type of bladder issues.
-Whether you are Stage 1 and endure BCG, or you have had your bladder removed and have all other types of issues.
-The aches and pains can really throw you for a loop, but, what do you do when constipation kicks in as well?
+We are all in the same boat with some types of bladder issues.
+Whether you are stage 1 and endure BCG or have had your bladder removed and all the other problems, the aches and pains can really throw you for a loop, but what do you do when constipation also kicks in?
 The true definition of constipation is a condition in which there is difficulty in emptying the bowels, usually associated with hardened feces.
-From the definition alone, we can say that there are varying degrees of constipation.
+From the description alone, we can say that there are varying degrees of constipation.

-My next go to if that doesn't work is Miralax.
+My next go-to if that doesn't work is Miralax.
 Miracle Powder!
-As a cancer patient, I deal with the possibility of constipation everyday, so if I miss one day having a bowel movement, I increase my water intake.
-If day 2 arrives, then I start with taking Miralax once a day mixed with water.
+As a cancer patient, I deal with the possibility of constipation every day, so if I miss one day having a bowel movement, I increase my water intake.
+If day 2 arrives, I start with taking Miralax once a day mixed with water.

+The cramping that comes with constipation is horrible.
 Quite honestly, Miralax is my miracle remedy.
-Within two days, I’m fine.
-Now, don't sit there and think those two days are fun and happy, because they are not.
-The cramping that comes with constipation is horrible.
+Within two days, I'll be fine.
+Please don't sit there and think those two days are fun and happy because they are not.

 The key to managing constipation is keeping ahead of it.
-Please don't wait until day 3, 4 or 5 to finally do something.
-I can assure you (from personal experience) that waiting that long can have even longer lasting effects.
-After my Lung Cancer surgery and again after every TURBT, I find it is very difficult to get my bowels up and running again.
+Please don't wait until day 3, 4, or 5 to finally do something.
+I can assure you (from personal experience) that waiting that long can have even longer-lasting effects.
+After my lung cancer surgery and again after every TURBT, I find it challenging to get my bowels up and running again.
 Sometimes I can't even tell if my lower abdomen is in pain from my bladder or constipation, so I don't even wait - I take my Miralax and stay ahead of the discomfort.